mgimond/Colby-summer-git-workshop-2021/README.md

 ## What is Git

 Git is a locally installed application used to keep track of changes made to a project folder.
-In its simplest use,  it allows you to create snapshot of a project folder that you can revert to at anytime in your workflow.
+In its simplest form,  it allows you to create snapshots of a project folder that you can revert to at anytime in your workflow.
 In its advanced use, it can create simultaneous versions of a project folder (called *branches*) whereby you chose to explore what/if scenarios in an analysis.
 You can also assign different authors to different branches with each branch tackling a specific task.
 Git is part of a family of software applications called *version control systems*.

 Git is available in both a GUI and a command line environment.